-5.4.1 Statistics and get-info
+Statistics and get-info.
 The all-statistics name may be given to get-info to get various solver statistics.
 Supporting it is optional.
 Solvers reply with a sequence of info responses i, giving statistics on the most recent check-sat command.
 (Note that in the concrete syntax, this sequence is delimited by parentheses.)
-It is required that this check-sat command is one without any intervening assertion-set commands.
+It is required that this check-sat command be one without any intervening assertion-set commands.
 A solver replies to all-statistics by giving a list of solver-specific statistics, in the format of Figure 5.2.
-This standard does not currently define standard statistics, as some of these (e.g. restarts, for restarts of a propositional reasoning engine) are difficult to define precisely, while the exact semantics of others, including time and memory, is still being discussed (for example, whether the latter two examples refer to total script time or time for the last command).
+This version does not currently define any standard statistics yet.
+(31)